 Before taps and lights out at around 2100 on that day, we were assigned to a watch schedule to guard the aft and front ladders of the deck (floor.)

 After reveille at around 0430, we marched to the galley for breakfast after shaving and getting dressed.
 Our uniform for that day was a pair of dungarees, a blue work shirt, leggings, and work boots.

-Following a short time that was alloted for boxing up our civilian clothes and shipping them to our home addresses, we marched to the testing center to sit for two or three hours.
-In order to aid the navy in assigning recruits to suitable occupational specialties, we had to take a bevy of tests.
+Following a short time that was allotted for boxing up our civilian clothes and shipping them to our home addresses, we marched to the testing center to sit for two or three hours.
+To aid the navy in assigning recruits to suitable occupational specialties, we had to take a bevy of tests.
 The tests included English language and math competency, mechanical aptitude, a sonar tone test, hearing Morse code, and an artificial language test.

 Next, we were issued M1 rifles to be used for marching and doing exercises in the form of a 96 count manual of arms.
 The 96 count manual consisted of doing exercises together in precision with the M1.
 Besides using the rifle for present arms, right and left shoulder arms, and parade rest, we exercised by putting the rifle over our heads and to both sides of our bodies.

 After the first 96 count manual practice and dinner, we returned to the barracks to set up our daily living routine.
 We were assigned to different platoons and given various duties in the barracks.
 While other platoons were responsible for cleaning the head (lavatory), windows, and company commander's office, our platoon had to sweep and mop the deck and all ladders (stairs.)